Parachute Price Reaches $0.0003 on Exchanges (PAR)

-Parachute (CURRENCY:PAR) traded 2% lower against the US dollar during the 1 day period ending at 9:00 AM E.T. on January 2nd.
-One Parachute token can currently be purchased for $0.0003 or 0.00000004 BTC on major exchanges including IDEX and EtherDelta (ForkDelta).
-Parachute has a market capitalization of $108,629.00 and approximately $1,123.00 worth of Parachute was traded on exchanges in the last 24 hours.
-In the last week, Parachute has traded 0.9% higher against the US dollar.
+Parachute (CURRENCY:PAR) traded 1.8% higher against the dollar during the 24-hour period ending at 17:00 PM E.T. on January 4th.
+Over the last seven days, Parachute has traded up 3.2% against the dollar.
+Parachute has a total market capitalization of $112,225.00 and approximately $1,121.00 worth of Parachute was traded on exchanges in the last 24 hours.
+One Parachute token can currently be bought for about $0.0003 or 0.00000004 BTC on popular exchanges including IDEX and EtherDelta (ForkDelta).

 - AsiaCoin (AC) traded flat against the dollar and now trades at $0.0011 or 0.00000029 BTC.